containerd/accelerated-container-image/docs/WRITABLE.md

 # Writable layer

-Overlaybd can be used as writable/container layer, which can be used for image build/conversion, and container runtime.
+Overlaybd writable/container layer can be used for image build/conversion, and container runtime.

-There are two kinds of writable layer, append-only based and sparse-file based:
+There are two kinds of writable layer, `append-only` based and `sparse-file` based:

 * **append-only**

-    It is a writable layer in the form of log-structure that data is append to the end of the data file.
+    It is a writable layer in the form of log-structure that data is appended to the end of the data file with index update.
 It has high performance but the size will increase without gc (not implemented yet).
-It is suitable for image building.
+It is suitable for image conversion and image building.

 * **sparse-file**